lyteword/chspurgeon-tod/volume-2/psalm-43.md

 (c) Such wrong God who do wrong his people 2Ch 15:11 Zec 2:8 Ac 9:4-5; so that in deliverance God vindicates himself as well as the believers.

-2\.Touching sin in relation to God's wrath.
+2\.
+Touching sin in relation to God's wrath.
 Touching sin in relation to God's wrath, a true believer may plead God's justice or righteousness on these three grounds:

 (a) Christ our Advocate or Attorney so pleads.
 Joh 17:24, etc. Now, the client may plead the same as the advocate, seeing it is in relation to the same party and the same issue.